 Worked example: a 200-point gene expression scatter

-Take a published genomics scatter plot.
-Three clusters labeled “upregulated” (red), “downregulated” (blue), and “non-significant” (gray).
-X axis: log2 fold change from -8 to +8.
-Y axis: -log10(p-value) from 0 to 20.
-Roughly 200 points total, with the gray cluster densest in the center.
+A published genomics scatter.
+Three clusters: “upregulated” (red), “downregulated” (blue), “non-significant” (gray).
+X: log2 fold change -8 to +8.
+Y: -log10(p-value) 0 to 20.
+Roughly 200 points, gray cluster densest in the center.

 Step 1: upload

-Crop tightly around the plot area.
-Don’t crop the axis labels.
+Crop tightly.
+Don’t crop axis labels.

 Step 2: extract by color